kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## Fairness {#fairness}

-Client initiated priority SHOULD be scoped to the client connection: Allowing Client_A requests to directly impact the scheduling of Client_B requests creates a fairness problem.
+Client initiated priority SHOULD be scoped to the client connection: Where there are two clients A and B; allowing requests from Client A to directly impact the scheduling of responses to Client B's requests creates a fairness problem.

 ### Coalescing Intermediaries {#coalescing}